CALM-LMU/YeastMateDocs/docs/gui.md

 The user interface and the packaged backends were tested on Windows 10, Ubuntu 18.04 and MacOS 11.5.2.
 Note that we currently do not support GPU-accelerated detection on Nvidia Ampere graphic cards (Geforce 30XX).

+**Note:** Both macOS and Windows10 might show a warning the first time you run YeastMate, as it is an unsigned application.
+On Windows, you can choose to open the application regardless in the advanced settings of the dialog.
+On macOS, follow the instructions at [https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) on how to open unsigned applications.

 If any errors or bugs occur, you can report them at [https://github.com/hoerlteam/YeastMate/issues](https://github.com/hoerlteam/YeastMate/issues).

 YeastMate for Windows requires the Microsoft Visual C++ libraries.
 While these are usually already installed on most systems, you can download them [here](https://www.microsoft.com/en-US/download/details.aspx?id=26368) and [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).